TeamAtomECS/AtomECS/README.md

 |Systems in `magnetic` module| (can be registered using magnetic.add_system_to_dispatch) These systems calculate the magnetic field at the position of each individual atoms.
 Different type of magnetic field can be used.

 |`Random_Walk_System`| Including the effect of random walk due to emission of photon. in this system only random walk of the size of a photon will be included.

 |`DestoyedOutofBoundAtomSystem`| destroyed the atoms that hit the walls, the bound need to be set manually.

+|`DetectingAtomSystem`| The system that detect the atoms and print the information the file corresponding to the detectors

+|`FileOutputSystem`| The system that print the information of atom every a number of frames

+|`ConsoleOutputSystem`| The system that print the information of the atom very 1000 (can be customized) frames

+|`DestroyOutOfBoundAtomsSystem`| The system that detects the atoms that are out of bound, the bound can be specified

 ### Execution Order